jtnystrom/Discount/README.md

 Discount can run locally on your laptop, on a cluster, or in the cloud.
 It has been tested standalone with Spark 3.1.0, and also on AWS EMR and on Google Cloud Dataproc.

-To run locally, first, download the Spark distribution (http://spark.apache.org).
+To run locally, download the Spark distribution (3.0 or later) (http://spark.apache.org) if you do not already have it.

-Run/submit scripts for macOS and Linux are provided.
-To run locally, copy `spark-submit.sh.template` to a new file called `spark-submit.sh` and edit the necessary variables in the file (at a minimum, set the path to your Spark installation).
+Scripts to run Discount are provided for macOS and Linux.
+To run locally, copy `spark-submit.sh.template` to a new file called `spark-submit.sh` and edit the necessary variables in the file (at a minimum, set the path to your unpacked Spark distribution).
 This will be the script used to run Discount.
 It is also very helpful to point `LOCAL_DIR` to a fast drive, such as an SSD.

 To submit to a GCP cluster, you may use `submit-gcloud.sh.template`.
 In that case, change the example commands below to